Gorilla Glass

 Gorilla Glass is a brand of chemically strengthened glass developed and manufactured by Corning Inc. Currently in its ninth generation, it is designed to be thin, light, and damage-resistant.
 Its surface strength and crack-resistance are achieved through immersion in a hot potassium-salt ion-exchange bath.

 The alkali-aluminosilicate sheet glass is primarily used as cover glass for portable electronic devices, including smartphones, smartwatches, portable media players, portable computer displays, and television screens.
-It is manufactured in Harrodsburg, Kentucky; Asan, South Korea; and Taiwan.
+It is manufactured in Harrodsburg, United States; Asan, South Korea; and in Taiwanese cities of Taichung and Tainan.
 As of October 2017, Gorilla Glass was used in approximately five billion devices worldwide.
 Despite its market dominance, Gorilla Glass faces competition from similar products, including AGC Inc.'s Dragontrail, Schott AG's Xensation, and synthetic sapphire.

 Background and development

 Corning experimented with chemically strengthened glass in 1960 as part of a "Project Muscle" initiative.
 Replacement of smaller sodium ions with larger potassium ones by a chemical treatment in order to improve the compressive strength of the surface layer of a glass was first developed by Steven Kistler in 1962.
 Soon Corning researchers found that addition of aluminium and zirconium oxides improved the qualities even further.

 Within a few years they had developed a "muscled glass" marketed as Chemcor.
 The product was used until the early 1990s in commercial and industrial applications, including automotive, aviation and pharmaceutical uses, notably in approximately 100 Dodge Dart and Plymouth Barracuda racing cars in 1968, where minimizing the vehicle's weight was essential.

 Experimentation was revived in 2005, investigating whether the glass could be made thin enough for use in consumer electronics.
 Although not called Gorilla Glass at the time, it was brought into commercial use with the launch of the iPhone in June 2007.
 The iPhone that Steve Jobs revealed in January 2007 still featured a plastic display.
 The day after he held up the plastic iPhone on stage, Jobs complained about scratches that had developed on the phone's display after carrying it around in his pocket.
 Apple then contacted Corning and asked for a thin, toughened glass to be used in its new phone.
 The scratch-resistant glass that shipped on the first-generation iPhone would eventually come to be known as Gorilla Glass, officially introduced in February 2008.
 Corning further developed the material for a variety of smartphones and other consumer electronics devices for a range of companies.

 Corning markets the material's primary properties as its high scratch-resistance (protective coating) and its hardness (with a Vickers hardness test rating of 622 to 701), which allows the glass to be thin without being fragile.
 The glass can be recycled.

 In December 2015, Ford announced that it would use the material for the windshield and rear window of its second-generation Ford GT sports car going on sale in 2016.
 It later spread to mainstream models such as the Ford F-150 and Jeep Wrangler.